Nexmo/amazon-transcribe-call/README.md

 node index.js
 ```

-2. Call your Nexmo virtual number from one of your personal numbers.
+2. Call your Vonage virtual number from one of your personal numbers.
 The other number you specified in the `OTHER_PHONE_NUMBER` setting should ring - answer it when it does.

 3. Speak a few words into each handset.
 When you're finished, disconnect both.